FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Inability to stand

-This condition should not be taken lightly, as it is life-threatening and generally occurs in smaller breeds, especially those dogs with large litters.
+This condition should not be taken lightly, as it is life-threatening.
+It generally occurs in smaller dog breeds, especially those dogs with large litters.
 Take your dog to the vet immediately if you suspect she’s suffering from eclampsia.
 Mother dogs may also suffer from mastitis, or inflammation of the breasts.
-“Normal nursing glands are soft and enlarged.
-Diseased glands are red, hard, and painful,” says Mar Vista Animal Medical Center.
+Note that normal nursing glands for mother dogs are soft and enlarged while diseased glands can be red, hard, and painful.

 The mother dog may not behave as if she’s sick because the disease is contained within the mammary tissue.
 Because this disease causes pain in the breasts, the mother dog might discourage her pups from nursing.
-But, Mar Vista Animal Medical Center says that it’s very important that puppies continue to nurse as this helps to “flush out the infected material.”
+Experts say that it’s very important that puppies continue to nurse as this helps to “flush out the infected material.”
 You may also use hot packs on the breasts to relieve the mother dog’s suffering.

 Another complication to be aware of is hypoglycemia, or low blood sugar.
-“The signs [of hypoglycemia] are disorientation, weakness, subnormal temperature and low blood sugar analysis,” says Dr. Hines.
-He also explains that any of these conditions can also contribute to early milk failure or not enough milk to wean the puppies.
+Signs of hypoglycemia include disorientation, weakness, below normal temperature, and low blood sugar.
+Any of these conditions can also contribute to early milk failure or not enough milk to wean the puppies.
 Though this can occur in any mother dog, dogs with eclampsia, mastitis or a systemic disease are more susceptible.

-Now that your mother dog has gone through the process of giving birth, it’s time to find those puppies some homes!
+Now that your mother dog has gone through the process of giving birth, it’s time to give those puppies names and find them homes!
 The best you can do as a responsible pet parent is try to find good homes for the puppies via friends, family, co-workers, or online resources such as PetFinder.com.
 Make sure that the family adopting your precious puppy understands the responsibility of owning a dog and that they know “dumping” an animal at a shelter should be the very last resort, but more so not an option at all.